Pick the best value stocks with our Stock Ranks, screening and valuation tool. Try the live demo today.

 UniFirst Corp.
 (UNF) is a provider of workplace uniforms and protective work wear clothing in the United States.

 Universal Corporation (UVV) is a global leaf tobacco supplier.
 Universal is a holding company that operates through a number of directly and indirectly owned subsidiaries.

 Vale S.A.
 (VALE) is a Brazil-based metals and mining company.

 A further winnowing based on the above company descriptions from MSN Money, reveals that some of these companies are out of my circle of competence and comfort level for investment (JCS,CW,GG,HP,UVV and VALE).

-Also, Jinpan International already holds a position in my portfolio and the analysis can be seen here.
+Also, Jinpan International already holds a position in my portfolio and the analysis can be seen here (site is defunct).